-An agency that has been awarded the "Recognized" status has chosen to implement the AACP Model Policies applicable to their agency by function.
+An agency that has been awarded the Tier 2 (Basic) Accreditation status has chosen to implement the AACP Model Policies applicable to their agency by function.
 Agencies may not alter language within the policies which are attributed to State or Federal law (Red and Green respectively) unless such language is changed by law, or change language that contains a reporting or physical requirement of the agency.
 In addition, agencies should be very careful when considering changes to language found in blue lettering (a suggested best practice by an important law enforcement organization, manufacturer, etc.).
+After an independent review of their written policies and proofs of compliance, the ALEAP Coordinator is sent to the agency to review their operations, facilities, and to interview staff.
 Required polices must be updated for legal compliance as needed.
-AACP will notify recognized agencies of needed updates as appropriate.
-Agencies in the Recognition Program are required to meet all State Requirements as outlined in Chapter 13 of the Standards Manual.
+AACP will notify Tier 1 and Tier 2 agencies of needed updates as appropriate.
+Agencies in this Program are required to meet all State Requirements as outlined in Chapter 13 of the Standards Manual.
+A final report outlining the findings is sent to the ALEAP Committee then reviews the findings and, if the agency meets all the standards, votes to award Tier 2 (Basic) Accreditation status.

-"Recognized" status is awarded for a three year period.
-During the three year period the agency must submit annual reports and proofs of compliance regarding Response to Resistance, Vehicle Pursuits, and Evidence Inventory.
-These are reviewed as they are received and continued compliance verified.
-During the last year of the three year period the agency must reapply for recognized status and ensure that the agency complies with all requirements.
+Tier 2 status is awarded for a three-year period.
+During the three-year period the agency must submit annual reports and proofs of compliance regarding Response to Resistance, Vehicle Pursuits, and Evidence Inventory.
+These are reviewed by the ALEAP Director as they are received and continued compliance verified.
+During the last year of the three-year period the agency must reapply for Tier 2 status and ensure that the agency complies with all requirements.
 Another on site review is conducted.
-The findings are submitted to the Accreditation Committee for consideration to approve "Recognized" status for the next three years.
+The findings are submitted to the ALEAP Committee for consideration to approve continued Tier 2 status for the next three years.

-CALEA Agencies
+CALEA and IACLEA Accredited Agencies

-While ALEAP is a standalone accrediting body, CALEA agencies within the State of Arkansas are highly encouraged to participate in the ALEAP Accreditation program.
-CALEA agencies desiring to participate will: pay a two-hundred and fifty dollar (\$250) annual fee; submit proof of CALEA accreditation every three years, submit proof of compliance for any ALEAP standard identified by the ALEAP Committee as substantially different from CALEA standards; and submit annual reports required by the ALEAP Accreditation program.
+While ALEAP is a standalone accrediting body, CALEA and IACLEA Accredited agencies within the State of Arkansas are highly encouraged to participate in the ALEAP Accreditation program.
+These agencies desiring to participate will: pay a two-hundred and fifty dollar (\$250) annual fee; submit proof of CALEA or IACLEA accreditation every three years, submit proof of compliance for any ALEAP standard identified by the ALEAP Committee as substantially different from CALEA and IACLEA standards; and submit annual reports required by the ALEAP Accreditation program.